RobotecAI/rai/docs/developer_guide.md

 ### 3. Implement new tools specific to your robot

-RAI has general capabilities to interact through ROS interfaces such as actions and topics.
+RAI has general capabilities to interact through ROS interfaces such as actions, services and topics.
 However, you can extend RAI with tools dedicated to what your robot needs to do.
 These functions should be decorated with @tool and should interact with your robot's API.
 See the example below.